Oliger Jacobaeus: Early life

-He married twice and had six sons from his first marriage with Anne Marguerete Bartholin for seventeen years.
-After the death of his first wife, he married Anne Tistorph.

-He was the son-in-law of Thomas Bartholin and a leading member of Bartholin's organization of comparative anatomists.
+Jacobaeus was married twice.
+His first marriage, to Anne Marguerete Bartholin, lasted seventeen years and produced six sons.
+After his first wife's passing, he married Anne Tistorph.
+He was the son-in-law of the prominent Danish anatomist, physician, and theologian Thomas Bartholin, and was also a leading figure within Bartholin's organization of comparative anatomists.
+Jacobaeus later became a professor of medicine, philosophy, history, and geography at the University of Copenhagen.
 He died in 1701.